googleforgames/space-agon/README.md

 **Be aware of billing charges for running the cluster.**

 Space Agon is intended to run on [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine) and has been tested with the configured cluster size.
 Leaving the cluster running may incur your cost.
-You need to take responsibility for it.
+You need to be responsible for the cost.
 (See pricings of [GKE](https://cloud.google.com/kubernetes-engine/pricing), [Cloud Build](https://cloud.google.com/build/pricing) and [Artifact Registry](https://cloud.google.com/artifact-registry/pricing).)

 ## Prerequisites